rcompos/kubespray-and-pray/README.md

 1. __Configuration__

+   a.
 Define GlusterFS topology.
 Edit file to define distributed filesystem members.

        For each node block, the `hostnames.manage` value should be set to the node _FQDN_ and the `storage` value should be set to the node _IP address_.
 The raw block device(s) (i.e. /dev/sdd) are specified under `devices`.
 See _files/topology-sample.json_ for an example of multiple block devices per node.
+See examples in the _files_ directory.

        Modify file with editor such as vi or nano.

       `$ vi ~/kubespray-and-pray/files/topology.json`

+   b.
 Define Kubespray inventory.
+Skip this step if gluster group was already defined in _inventory.cfg_.

    Edit `gluster` section in Kubespray inventory file.
-Specify all members to be part of the GlusterFS distributed filesystem.
+Specify which nodes are to become members of the GlusterFS distributed filesystem.

     ```
     [gluster]